elliot-wood/jailmgr/README.md

-## jailmgr
+## jailmgr -- FreeBSD jail management scripts

-Yet another FreeBSD jail manager.
-It's currently **very incomplete** but my intents for jailmgr are:
+Currently, these are the scripts I use for jail management on my FreeBSD system.

+If I ever get around to making this a full-featured jail manager, my intents for it are roughly along these lines:

 * Extensively use jail.conf functionality provided by the base system, rather than reinventing the wheel
 * Dependency free, so it'll run on an otherwise bone stock modern FreeBSD system
-* ZFS-first, but will still work with lesser filesystems
+* ZFS and VNET flavours of opinionated
 * Designed around using VNET for jail networking
 * Provide a nice interface around the existing `jail` / `jexec` / `jls` / etc tools to bring them into line with more modern,